espectalll/tuitfs/specs.rst

 	[@{username}] #tuitfs[-#new]:{tweet URL or ID}

-Initialize a new document, and point out to the original file.
+Initialize a new document, and point out to the storage initialization thread.

 ::

 	[@{username}] #tuitfs-#update:{tweet URL or ID}

-Update an existing database with new or modified files.
+Update an existing database with a new storage update thread.

 File 0
 ~~~~~~

-We suggest to use the file with ID 0 on each storage initialization thread as a ``text/x-yaml`` containing a set with entries corresponding to uploaded files, following this syntax:
+It is suggested to use the file with ID 0 on each storage initialization thread as a ``text/x-yaml`` containing
+a set with entries corresponding to uploaded files, following this syntax:

 ::